-In order for James Fetzer’s totally absurd theory that Sandy Hook Elementary School was closed in 2008 and used for a mock shooting in 2012 to work, you’d have to accept his claim that the school — previously used as “storage” — was staged for the sake of highly redacted crime scene photos.
+In order for James Fetzer’s totally absurd theory that Sandy Hook Elementary School was closed in 2008 and used for a mock shooting in 2012 to work, you’d have to accept his claim that the school – previously used as “storage” in his alternate reality – was staged for the sake of highly redacted crime scene photos.
 Not surprisingly, Fetzer never stops to contemplate how elaborate the alleged staging would have had to have been.
 The photos contain so many small details and clues as to the state of the school that even those who have looked over them numerous times have probably missed them.
 If they were on Fetzer’s radar, he omitted them from his book for the likely reason that they didn’t bode well for his fairy tale.

-In my first look at some of those overlooked details, I’m going to start with the school’s lobby (with a quick stop in the school’s kitchen), which is where Adam Lanza bypassed the school’s strikeplate security system by shooting his way into the school.
+In my first look at some of those overlooked details, I’m going to start with the school’s lobby (with a quick stop in the school’s kitchen), where Adam Lanza bypassed the school’s strikeplate security system by shooting his way into the school.

 The Magazine Rack: